The Moment When ...

 'Clearly an enormous amount of fantastically hard work by everybody involved leading to an enormous success.'

-Here's edited highlights of the Chester Torch Celebration event that culminated in The Moment When... show
+Here's an edited showreel of The Moment When... show at Chester Racecourse

 For groups inspired by The Moment When... and wanting to take ideas for creating dance in outdoors locations, a Creative Learning Pack has been produced.